operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/grafana-operator.md

 EOF
 ```

-Here we are choosing Prometheus as our datasourse.
+Here we are choosing Prometheus as datasourse.

 Step 9:Execute below command to create instance of Grafana datasource: